 When uploading images, it's important to keep in mind the size of the images.
 Large images will often create unexpected results, so here are some general guidelines to use when composing emails in Breeze.
+Note: Must have permissions to Edit photo in order to edit and upload.

 When you save images, use PNG, JPG, or GIF format.
 You can use PNG format if you need to retain transparency.